+Cancer is a group of diseases that occur when abnormal cells grow and spread uncontrollably.
 Cancer is the second most deadly disease in the world after cardiovascular disease.
 Let's find out what actually causes cancer and how to prevent cancer naturally.

 What Really Causes Cancer and How to Prevent Cancer?